-The new Daiwa BG MQ is here, a heavy duty spin reel that brings revolutionary Daiwa advancements like a monocoque body to an unprecedented affordable price point.
+The new Daiwa BG MQ from 2022 is here, a heavy-duty spin reel that brings revolutionary Daiwa advancements like a monocoque body to an unprecedented affordable price point.
 Upgrades have been made to almost all areas of design and build.
 Specific improvements have also been made to each reel size to maximize performance.
 So go through our Daiwa BG MQ review article to know if the spinning reel is worth the money.

 Daiwa BG MQ is ready to battle whatever the sea can throw at you.
 By reimagining the way a spinning reel is designed, the Daiwa BG MQ saltwater spinning reels put unprecedented strength into the hands of saltwater anglers of all stripes.

 Not only does a single piece body provide extreme rigidity and strength, but it also eliminates the necessity for pins and screws to hold the body together, thus making the reel more resistant to water intrusion.
 The reel also features 9 internal rubber seals at key areas like the drag stack, spool shaft, handle, and side plate, making it well equipped for long seasons in the surf.

-Featuring Daiwa’s precision cut DigiGears that are between 20% and 40% larger than those of the competition, the Daiwa BG MQ is built for unrelenting power.
+Featuring Daiwa’s precision-cut DigiGears that are between 20% and 40% larger than those of the competition, the Daiwa BG MQ is built for unrelenting power.
 With sizes ranging from backwater reels for flounder and speckled trout to large offshore reels made to battle giant bluefin tuna, the Daiwa BG MQ has all your saltwater angling bases covered.

 In terms of application, the reels are designed for everything from inshore to heavy offshore fishing with models like the Daiwa BG MQ 2500D-H perfect for speckled trout to models like the Daiwa BG MQ 20000 designed to withstand the pressures of fishing giant bluefin tuna.

-Daiwa BG MQ Specs:
+Features Details of Daiwa BG MQ Fishing Reel

 Compared to conventional spools, the LC-ABS has been shown to increase the average flight distance by approx. 5% due to its reduced weight and modified shape.
 Casting performance has also been improved with the implementation of the Long Cast ABS (LC-ABS) spool design.
 LC-ABS spool design improves line flow from the spool, resulting in increased casting distances across the board with both heavy & light lines.

 METAL ALLOY BODY